pranath/blog/_posts/2021-04-04-ai-human-preferences.md

 ![]({{ site.baseurl }}/images/reccsystems.png "Types of Reccomendation Systems")

-With content-based filtering, we look at the content a person has previously looked at (eg songs or films you have previously watched) as a basis to recommend new content.
+With *content-based filtering*, we look at the content a person has previously looked at (eg songs or films you have previously watched) as a basis to recommend new content.
 In this case, the AI system does the work here to understand what content is similar, for example what films are similar.
 This might be based on more obvious things such as the film genre, or which actors are in the film.
 However it can also be based on less obvious things that the AI can learn for itself about what makes films similar or different, things that are not given to the AI at all, but that the AI system can learn itself.
-These hidden aspects are called latent factors.
+These hidden aspects are called **latent factors**.

-With collaborative filtering, we look at other people who are similar to us, and suggest items that they have liked, that we have not yet seen.
+With *collaborative filtering*, we look at other people who are similar to us, and suggest items that they have liked, that we have not yet seen.
 Here the AI system does the work to understand which people are similar to us, as a basis to make suggestions.
 As a simple example, on a music service, we could find another listener who has listened to some of the same songs we have, find a song they have listened to that we have not, then recommend that to us.
 However, this simple strategy may not always be effective, just because 2 people like the same song, that does not always mean they would both like another song that one of them liked, let alone that both people are 'similar'?
 What makes people similar and different, might be based on things like the genre of music they liked, which artists etc.

 But what truly makes people similar or different in their preferences can also be based on less obvious things, more nuanced and subtle reasons, things people often do not perhaps even understand themselves, biases, etc that are hidden and unconscious, and yet drive and influence people's choices and behaviour.
 These hidden biases and influences are things not given to the AI at all, how could they be? and yet, they are things AI systems can still learn about for itself, which are again here called latent factors.

 ## Creating a book recommendation system
 For my book recommendation system, I used the collaborative filtering approach.
-The data I used to create this system is the Book Crossing dataset, which is data on peoples book ratings of around 27,000 different books, from the Book Crossing community website, gathered in September 2004.
+The data I used to create this system is the [Book Crossing dataset](http://www2.informatik.uni-freiburg.de/~cziegler/BX/){:target="_blank"} which is data on peoples book ratings of around 27,000 different books, from the Book Crossing community website, gathered in September 2004.
 There are around 28,000 users of this website who are from all over the world, and from a range of different ages.
 The key data is a table of individual ratings of a person (identified by a unique user id), a book and a the value of the rating (a number between 0-10).

 ![]({{ site.baseurl }}/images/rating_table.png "Ratings table data")